valderman/haste-compiler/README.markdown

 Known issues
 ------------

-* Doesn't yet do tail tall elimination.
+* Doesn't yet do tail call elimination.
 * Same-named modules in different packages overwrite each other when compiling with --libinstall.
 * Not all GHC primops are implemented; if you encounter an implemented primop,